 Timing on this is going to be dependent on the temperature of the coals.
 It might go fast and it might take a few minutes.
 Keep a close eye on your Texas toast when using this method!

-Cheese can be added to Texas toast when using an oven.
+Cheese can be added to the top when using an oven.

 Don’t add it until after the bread has been at least lightly toasted.
 Adding the cheese before cooking will leave the cheese side untoasted, kind of like the inside of a grilled cheese sandwich and the cheese may be over browned before the bottom of the bread is toasted.